andlabs/libui/docs/lifetimes.md

 TODO uiGroup, uiTab

-As for uiWindow, we won't need to worry, as destroying a uiParent will properly destroy its main control.
+As for uiWindow, we won't need to worry, as destroying a uiOSContainer will properly destroy its main control.

 ```
-if necessary, change the OS window's child to make the uiParent safe to destroy
+if necessary, change the OS window's child to make the uiOSContainer safe to destroy
-destroy the uiParent
+destroy the uiOSContainer
 destroy the OS window
 free internal data structures
 ```